 Billing & Payment Information

-Residential customers can use our self-service website, My H2O Online, to pay bills, manage accounts and more.
+All customers can use our self-service website, My H2O Online, to pay their bill, manage their account(s) and more.
 Sign up today.
-Commercial customers and any others who are unable to register on the site can pay online by visiting www.water.paymybill.com.
+Customers who have not registered for web self-service can also pay online by visiting www.water.paymybill.com.

 Use the envelop provided with your bill, and send your payment along with the payment stub to: Pennsylvania American Water, P.O.
 Box 371412, Pittsburgh, PA 15250-7412.
 No cash, staples or paper clips, please.

 If you do not have questions about your bill, you can pay by phone using your Visa or MasterCard by calling 1.866.271.5522.
 Be sure to have your account number handy.

 Pennsylvania American has agreements with several authorized payment locations across the state.
 Please note, this list changes periodically.
 Customers are encouraged to call the location first, to ensure they still accept payments for Pennsylvania American Water.
 Please note these locations DO NOT accept payments by mail.

 If someone handles paying your bills, such as a relative, trustee or social service organization, we can send a copy of your bill, as well as any reminder, past-due and shut-off notices, to that third party.
 Contact our customer service center at 1-800-565-7292 for more information or visit My H2O Online.

 *There is a third-party fee per transaction for credit card or e-check payments.

 Utility Bill Collection Rules